 VA investigators are required to get approval to access CPRS, VISTA, or another national VAHCS-maintained record system.
 This is handled when they fill out their paperwork for a VA appointment whether it is a Without Compensation or Paid appointment.
-VA investigators will need to contact Kyle Rossin the Research Office for this process.
-Please contact Kyle at Kyle.Ross@va.gov @va.gov or VA ext.
-637670.
+VA investigators will need to contact Michele Myrvik in the Research Office for this process.
+Please contact Michele at Michele.Myrvik@va.gov or VA ext.
+637645.